Introduction: What is a KNX IP Interface?

 Popular KNX IP Interface Brands and Models

-Here are the most reliable KNX IP interfaces available in the market:
+Here are the most reliable interfaces available in the market:

 - Connections: Up to 5 tunneling connections